-Research Grant and Contract Services provides negotiation support to researchers participating in projects requiring a research contract.
+Research Initiatives & Services (RIS) provides negotiation support to researchers participating in projects requiring a research contract.
 The most common types of contracts are listed below.

 Common Types of Contractual Documents